Selena Gomez, The Weeknd Face Instagram Backlash Shockingly Similar To Justin Bieber, Sofia Richie

 Selena Gomez is famous for the loyalty of her fans.
-But as news spread that the “Kill ‘Em With Kindness” songstress is dating Bella Hadid’s ex The Weekend, both Selena and her new boyfriend are getting hit by a backlash that’s shocking similar to the one faced by Justin Bieber when he was dating Sofia Richie.
+But as news spread that the “Kill ‘Em with Kindness” songstress is dating Bella Hadid’s ex The Weeknd, both Selena and her new boyfriend are getting hit by a backlash that’s shockingly similar to the one faced by Justin Bieber when he was dating Sofia Richie.

 Posting a new photo on Instagram, the “Same Old Love” singer avoided responding to the controversy about her new romance with Bella’s ex The Weeknd.
 But her page overflowed with what the Daily Mail termed “cruel comments from trolls,” who slammed her with terms such as “snake” and “traitor.”

-One follower described the new romance as “shocking,” while others were even more hostile, slamming the songstress as a “b*tch” and “fame wh*re.”
+One follower described the new romance as “shocking,” while others were even more hostile, slamming the songstress as a “b***h” and “fame w***e.”
 Responding to the photos of the new couple that went viral, snake emojis appeared on her account.
 One follower speculated that it would not last.

 “She looks so clingy to the weeknd lmao!
 That wont last.”

-Although Bella’s followers made it clear that they were angry about the new romance, The Weeknd has been split from Hadid since November.
-The couple dated for two years before the breakup.
+Although Bella’s followers made it clear that they were angry about the new romance, The Weeknd broke up with Hadid back in November.
+The couple dated for two years before they separated.

-If all the hostility toward Gomez’s new romance with The Weeknd sounds familiar, recall what happened in August 2016.
+If all the hostility toward Gomez’s new romance with The Weeknd sounds familiar, recall what happened in August of 2016.
 At the time, Justin Bieber and Sofia Richie were the hot new surprise celebrity couple, and Justin and Sofia also faced a bitter backlash.

 Bieber’s followers were upset when they viewed the photos on social media flaunting his new romance.
-Justin eventually turned to Instagram to plead with them to stop the hostility toward Sofia, reported E News.
+Justin eventually turned to Instagram to plead with them to stop the hostility toward Sofia, reported E!
+News.

 “I’m gonna make my Instagram private if you guys don’t stop the hate this is getting out of hand,” Bieber warned.
 “If you guys are really fans you wouldn’t be so mean to people that I like.”